 Net Position represents the residual interest in the University's assets and deferred outflows of resources after the deduction of its liabilities and deferred inflows of resources.
-The change in net position measures whether the overall financial condition has improved or deteriorated during the year.
+The change in net position measures whether the overall financial condition has improved or declined during the year.
 Net position consists of four major categories; net investment in capital assets, restricted net position (nonexpendable and expendable), and unrestricted net position.
-Prior to the pension adjustment required by GASB 68, the University's net position increased by \$105.1 million in 2018.
+Prior to the pension adjustment required by GASB 68, the University's net position increased by \$189.8 million in 2019 (\$105.1 million in 2018 and \$180.7 million in 2017).

 The first category, net investment in capital assets, represents the University's capital assets of land, buildings and equipment net of accumulated depreciation and net of outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
-The increase of \$155.1 million in fiscal 2018, resulted primarily from the various construction projects listed above.
+The increase of \$85.7 million in fiscal 2019 (\$155.1 million in 2018 and \$116.6 million in 2017), resulted primarily from the various construction projects described in the capital assets and debt activities section.

 The next category is restricted net position, which is divided into two categories, nonexpendable and expendable.
 Nonexpendable restricted net position is those resources that have been set aside and invested as required by the provider of the resources.
 These funds are not available for expenditures, but rather must be invested in perpetuity with the earnings on those investments to be used as specified by the external donor at the time the resources are received.
 The nonexpendable net position includes the permanent and term endowments mentioned previously under the Endowment and Other Investments section.
-The restricted nonexpendable net position increased by \$67.0 million in fiscal 2018.
+The restricted nonexpendable net position increased by \$25.3 million in fiscal 2019 (\$67.0 million in 2018 and \$64.4 million in 2017).

 Expendable restricted net position is available for expenditure by the University, but must be spent for purposes as specified by external donors.
 This category includes contributions received from donors and unspent income from endowed funds.
-There was an increase of \$52.0 million in fiscal 2018.
+There was an increase of \$110.7 million in fiscal 2019 (\$52.0 million in 2018 and \$12.6 million 2017).

 The final category is unrestricted net position.
 Unrestricted net position is available to the institution for any lawful purpose.
 Substantially all of the University's unrestricted net position has been designated by the governing boards or management to support specific programs such as student activities, research projects, continuing education and summer programs, agricultural experiment station activities, junior year abroad programs, auxiliary enterprises and other self-supporting organized activities relating to educational departments as well as capital projects.
 Many of these designations result from the funds being earned through special purpose fees charged for the specific purposes.
 The University, therefore, has an obligation to its students to maintain these funds for the purposes that they were received.
-Prior to the adjustment for GASB 68, there was a decrease of \$169.0 million in unrestricted net assets for 2018.
-Subsequent to the GASB 68 adjustment, unrestricted net assets decreased \$248.1 million.
+Prior to the adjustment for GASB 68, there was a decrease of \$31.9 million in unrestricted net assets for 2019 (\$169.0 million decrease in 2018 and a \$12.4 million increase in 2017).
+Subsequent to the GASB 68 adjustment, unrestricted net assets decreased \$95.3 million in 2019 (\$248.1 million in 2018 and \$143.7 million in 2017).